1

 While both roles support children's healthcare, Pediatric Assistants typically handle supportive tasks and assist physicians, whereas Pediatric Nurses provide direct patient care and have advanced nursing credentials.
 The roles differ mainly in responsibilities and required certifications, but both work in pediatric healthcare settings.

-To become a pediatric assistant, candidates typically need a high school diploma or equivalent and relevant experience working with children.
-Some positions may require certification in CPR or first aid, and strong communication and organizational skills are important for success in this role.
+To become a pediatric assistant, candidates typically need a high school diploma or equivalent and relevant experience working with children, such as in childcare or healthcare settings.
+Some positions may require certification in CPR or first aid, and strong communication and organizational skills are important for supporting pediatric healthcare providers and families.

 More about Pediatric Assistant jobs